 Ling-Mei Wong can be found guzzling boba tea and sampling Asian delicacies.
 She is the editor of the Sampan Newspaper, New England’s only bilingual Chinese-English newspaper.

-Chinese Holidays 101 is always seeking outstanding guest posts!
+Chinese American Family is always seeking outstanding guest posts!
 If you have something you’d like me to feature, visit the Contact page to get in touch — and then submit yours today.